School Calendar

 Experiential/Capstone Project (4.5 credits/ 1 course)

-Students must complete a knowledge-integrating capstone project during their final term, after completing all core and specialization courses.
+Students must complete a knowledge-integrating experiential/capstone project in the last term after concluding all core and concentration courses.

 Course No.